devJSQ/Introduction-to-linked-list/README.md

 # Introduction to Linked List

 ### Objective
-In this project, our main goal is to understand the fundamentals of a linked list and their operations.
+In this project, our main goal is to understand the fundamentals of the node.

 ### Concepts